Dinosaur Sanctuary: Enoshima Dinoland's dinosaurs and other animals

 The park's Deinonychus and a "special dinosaur," meaning he is disabled and cannot be on display.
 Specifically, he's completely blind.
 He's noted as being a nervous animal and can get spooked easily.
-Suma initially pity's him due to his blindness, but comes to understand his quality of life and that he is happy despite his disabilty.
+Suma initially pity's him due to his blindness, but comes to understand his quality of life and that he is happy despite his disability.